Day Twenty-Four on the Camino Portugués

 The forest path continues for a total of about 1.8 kilometers, then comes to a T-intersection at a paved road, at this picnic ground.
 The pilgrimage traveler needs to turn right here and head for San Miguel de Valga on a narrow paved road.

-About 50 meters after the center, the Camino turns to the left at this intersection, pictured below, and onto a road that quickly turns into a path.
+About 50 meters after the Café Bar San Miguel, the Camino turns to the left at this intersection, pictured below, and onto a road that quickly turns into a path.

-The views of the countryside in the early morning, were stunning.
+The views of the countryside through here were stunning.

-The path turns to pavement and rounds this high wall and meanders for not quite a kilometer.
+The path turns to pavement and rounds this high wall and meanders for about one kilometer.

-Here we caught up to two female German pilgrims with whom Rich chatted, as usual.
-The cobblestone pathway lasts for 0.8 kilometers and comes to this T-intersection with another road.
+We caught up to two female German pilgrims with whom Rich chatted, as usual.
+The cobblestone pathway lasts for about 0.25 kilometers and comes to a T-intersection with another road.
 We turned right here.

 Here is a look-back at the quaint cobblestone path through the vineyards.
 A rare thing in Spain.
 For a moment I thought I was back in Portugal!